Saproamanita thiersii: Identification

-Ecology and habitat
+Distribution and habitat

 Saproamanita thiersii inhabits lawns, pastures and prairies throughout the Mississippi River Basin.
 It often forms fairy rings or arcs but also sometimes fruits as isolated specimens.
 It has been found growing in the same lawn as Chlorophyllum molybdites.
 Analysis using stable carbon isotopes has proved that this mushroom is saprotrophic in nature, unlike the other mycorrhizal Amanitas.

 The fruit bodies of S. thiersii grow during the mid or late summer until early fall.
 Since it was first reported in 1952 in Texas, this species has been expanding its range.
 It appeared in southern Illinois in the 1990s and has since spread to central Illinois, where it is the most common mushroom found in lawns during July and August.
-Today it occurs in nine states including Missouri, Oklahoma, Texas, Kentucky, Ohio, Kansas and Illinois.
+Today it occurs in nine states including Missouri, Oklahoma, Texas, Kentucky, Ohio, Kansas, Iowa, Indiana, Illinois.
 It also occurs in Mexico.

 Genome project

 The main source from which S. thiersii derives its carbon is the cellulose of the decomposing plant material found in its grassland habitat.
 The enzymes that degrade cellulose are homologous to the enzymes used by ectomycorrhizal fungi that have symbiotic associations with plant roots.
 In an attempt to identify the genes involved in these processes, researchers at the United States Department of Energy and University of Wisconsin are jointly working to sequence the S. thiersii genome and to compare it with that of Amanita bisporigera, a species which forms mycorrhizal relationships with tree and which has already been partly sequenced.
 They hope to better understand the genetic pathways involved in the evolution of ectomycorrhizal associations.
 Another research objective is to establish whether the enzymes used by S. thiersii to degrade cellulose can be cost-effectively used in the conversion of crop residues into biofuels.
 S. thiersii seems to be expanding its range northwards and its genome may provide clues as to how it is adapting to climate change and further information on mycorrhizal relationships.

 This research has shown that there was a single origin of ectomycorrhizal symbiosis in the genus Amanita.
 DNA analysis has shown that a group of species in the subsection Vittadiniae (which includes S. thiersii) has few derived characteristics.
 This clade has a single ancestor (or a very small number) and seems to have come into being at a very early stage in the evolution of the genus.